-Sometimes it can be confusing as to the precise reasons an invoice is declined by an insurance company.
+Sometimes it can be confusing why an invoice is declined for payment.

-An invoice for the initial consultation and an investigatory procedure was subsequently raised.
+An invoice for her consultation and the investigatory procedure was raised.

-We were expecting a £200 fee for the consultation and a £75 for the procedure i.e. £275 (figures are fictitious; for illustration purposes only)
+We were expecting a £200 fee for the consultation and a £75 for the procedure.

-Instead payment was made for the procedure only i.e £75.
-Thus the phone call to the insurance company concerned.
+Instead, payment was made for the procedure only.
+Thus the phone call to the insurance company.

-Thus MHM were, having checked it all out and sent the patient liability invoice to the patient, delighted to be told a few days later the client had received the £200 for the initial consultation by BACS into her bank account.
+Thus MHM was, having checked it all out and sent the invoice to the patient, delighted to be told a few days later the client had received the £200 by BACS into her bank account.